RoaLogic/ahb3lite_interconnect/DATASHEET.md

 `mst_HRESP` is the transfer response from the connected slave, it can either be OKAY (‘0’) or ERROR (‘1’).
 The Interconnect IP routes the connected slave’s `HRESP` port to `mst_HRESP`.

+#### mst\_priority

+`mst_priority` is a custom port per master interface and defines the priority of the attached master.
+The width of the bus is calculated as clog<sub>2</sub>(`MASTERS`), with the lowest priority value defined as 0 and the highest priority being `MASTERS-1`.

+For example, for a system with 4 masters the width of `mst_priority` will be 2 bits to enable each master to have a unique prioritisation level, with lowest priority being 0 and highest priority being 3.

 ### Slave Interface

 The Slave Ports are regular AHB-Lite master interfaces..
 All signals are supported.
 In addition each Slave Port has a non-standard `slv_HREADYOUT`.
 See the AHB-Lite specifications for a complete description of the signals.